California’s DOJ investigating after an officer opened fire and killed a pedestrian in middle of a freeway | KRDO

 A video posted online Sunday appears to show a California Highway Patrol officer shooting a person multiple times after a struggle in the middle of Interstate 105 in south Los Angeles County.

-CNN has reached out to the California DOJ to confirm if they are aware of the bystander video.

-A California Highway Patrol unit responded Sunday to a call around 3:15 p.m. local time about a person walking within traffic lanes along the freeway’s westbound lanes, the agency said in a news release.
+A California Highway Patrol unit responded to a call around 3:15 p.m.
+Sunday about a person walking within traffic lanes along the freeway’s westbound lanes, the agency said in a news release.
 When the unit made contact with the pedestrian, “a struggle ensued and an officer involved shooting occurred,” according to the news release.

+The officer was “in fear for his safety” after the individual used a taser against the officer, according to a separate statement from the California Highway Patrol obtained by CNN affiliate KABC.

+“During the struggle, the pedestrian was able to access a taser he had in his possession, activated the weapon, and used the taser against the officer.” the statement read.
+“Following the pedestrian’s use of the weapon against the officer, and in fear for his safety, the officer fired his service weapon, striking the pedestrian.”

 It’s unclear what led to the altercation.
 The department declined to provide any additional details, including the name of the pedestrian, and deferred all inquiries to the California Department of Justice.